Skip to content

 • Lightweight models can be knocked over

-• Cats with joint stiffness may find vertical entry uncomfortable
+• Some cats may find vertical entry uncomfortable

 • Cleaning can be less ergonomic for owners